 Websites are undoubtedly an essential resource in today’s world.
 It connects businesses and customers.
-One of the most significant advantages of having a website is that anybody can access it at any time.
+One of the most significant advantages of having a website is that anybody can access it.
 Customers can access a website and use services or obtain information even while the business is closed.
-It has made life easier for both business owners and clients; yet, websites are no longer always as beneficial and advantageous as they once were.
+It has made life easier for both business owners and clients, yet, websites are no longer always as beneficial and advantageous as they once were.
 It is due to the existence of scam websites.
 What are scam websites?
-Well, these refer to any illicit internet website used to trick consumers into fraud or malicious attacks.
+These refer to any illicit internet website used to trick consumers into fraud or malicious attacks.
 Meaning you pay these hackers and frauds money for products and services without them giving you anything of that sort.
-It is obviously a huge problem you would want to avoid at all costs.
+It is a huge problem you would want to avoid at all costs.
 It is why today, in this article, we will be giving you 14 easy ways to check if a website is legit or a scam.

-Many fake websites will use a domain name that is a reference to a well-known brand or product.
+Many fake websites will use a domain name that references a well-known brand or product.
 However, it will not be the official website.
 It is commonly known as Domain spoofing.
 What is domain spoofing?
-When an attacker seems to utilize a firm’s domain to impersonate a company or one of its workers, this is known as domain spoofing.
+When an attacker seems to utilise a firm’s domain to impersonate a company or one of its workers, this is known as domain spoofing.
 They might accomplish this by sending emails with fictitious domain names that look authentic or by creating websites with slightly altered characters that appear to be correct.
 Website domains such as www.ipadoffers.net, www.discountnikeclothes.com, Yah00.com, and Amaz0b.net, for example, are making tiny changes that you may overlook.

 Legitimate business websites will take considerable care to present themselves professionally.
 However, numerous spelling, punctuation, and grammar issues could indicate that they created the website rapidly.
 While some typos on a website are expected, frequent errors may suggest that you are not on a reputable site.
 Why grammatical errors?
 A scammer’s goal is to make money, not get many people to respond to their email.
 Confident people tend to ask more questions regarding the content on the website.
 As you might expect, if you’re a struggling fraudster trying to stay out of trouble, you’d want to avoid folks who ask too many questions.
 Scammers include enough clues in their messages to dissuade responses from anyone who isn’t sufficiently gullible to screen out responses from such persons.
 As a result, the scammer only wants people who will fall for the con to respond.